joyrexus/nodeschool/functional-js/problems/trampoline/README.md

+See [this article](http://raganwald.com/2013/03/28/trampolines-in-javascript.html) for an introduction to trampolines in a javascript context.

+---

 The boilerplate includes a definition of `repeat`. `repeat` will take a Function operation, and a Number num, and invoke operation num times: